FriendsOfCake/app-template/README.md

 - Composer Autoloading
 - Setting Timezone to UTC
-- Setting database connection encoding to utf8 in `database.php.defaut`
+- Setting database connection encoding to utf8

 You may change either of these at your leisure.